HomeProgrammesNursingBachelor of Nursing

 Advice & Guidance

-Applicants for the Bachelor of Nursing may be required to attend a conversation with UCOL Te Pūkenga staff.
-The purpose of the conversation is to provide information to the applicant, to gauge motivation and support, and preparedness for study, and to inform teaching staff of the needs of the learner.
-(Refer to the UCOL Te Pūkenga admission policy and variations).
+You may be required to attend a conversation with UCOL staff after applying for the Bachelor of Nursing.
+The purpose of the conversation is to gauge your motivation, support, preparedness for study, and to inform teaching staff of your needs.
+(Refer to the UCOL admission policy and variations).

 Timetable

-The UCOL Te Pūkenga Bachelor of Nursing is a full-time programme of study.
-In a typical week depending on whether you’re doing a clinical or theory course your time will be allocated to face-to-face learning (laboratory work, class), clinical placement and self-directed learning.
+The UCOL Bachelor of Nursing is a full-time programme of study.
+In a typical week, when you are studying theory course you will have a combination of face-to-face, online and self-directed learning.
+This includes laboratory work, practicing clinical skills and tutorial classes.
 As you progress through your studies each year, the weighting of self-directed learning will increase to prepare you for life-long learning.

 Clinical placements